When was the last time you dedicated time for YOU?

 This is me after a one hour massage.
 In full relaxation mode and half asleep!

 I have a task for you this week.
-See if you can practise self care and do ONE THING EVERYDAY that focuses on you.
+See if you can practice self care and do ONE THING EVERYDAY that focuses on you.
 Click To Tweet

 Self Care 101: 9 Ways to Look After YOU.

 Go to bed 30-45 minutes before you plan on falling asleep.
-Grab a book, diffuse essential oils or write in a journal.
+Grab a book, diffuse essential oils (this is my diffuser that I have completely fallen in love with and use every day), or write in a journal.